 we are a couple who are hoping to buy a newly converted flat in Plymouth with a homeloan from Barnsley Building Society.We would like to retain our Plymouth conveyancing practitioner but Barnsley Building Society says she’s not listed on their approved list of member firms.
 We have to appoint a Barnsley Building Society panel lawyer or retain our preferred solicitor and pay for a Barnsley Building Society panel lawyer to represent them.
 We feel as though this is unjust; is there anything we can do?

 No, not really.
-The mortgage offered to you is subject to its terms and conditions, one of which will be that lawyers will on the lender’s conveyancing panel.
-Until recently, most lenders had large numbers of law firms on their panels: a borrower could choose one for themselves, as long as it was on the lender's panel.
+The mortgage issued to you contains various provisions, a common one being that conveyancers will be on the Barnsley Building Society approved list.
+Until recently, most banks had large numbers of law firms on their panels: a borrower could choose one for themselves, as long as it was on the lender's panel.
 The lender would then simply instruct the borrower's lawyers to act for the lender, too.
 You can use your lender's panel lawyers or you could borrow from another lender which does not restrict your choice.
-Another option that might be available is for your Plymouth conveyancing solicitor to apply to be on the conveyancing panel.
+Another option that might be available is for your lawyer to apply to be on the conveyancing panel for Barnsley Building Society

 How does conveyancing in Plymouth differ for new build properties?